 What Foods Are High in Spermidine?

 Spermine, which is a derivation of spermidine caused by spermine synthase, is normally found in millimolar concentrations in the nucleus.
 It functions directly as a free radical scavenger and forms a variety of adducts that prevent oxidative damage to DNA.
 The spermine synthase process is very important in the autophagy process.
-Here are some examples of foods high in spermidine:
+If you are looking for natural sources of spermidine, or wondering what foods have spermidine, here are some examples of foods high in spermidine:

 - Wheat Germ

-These foods will help replenish your body’s spermidine pool.
+These foods high in spermidine will help replenish your body’s pool.
 As mentioned earlier, without a proper amount of spermidine, it becomes increasingly difficult for your body to initiate the autophagy process.
 Also as mentioned earlier, you can get your recommended daily intake of spermidine by taking supplements.